ThuyLe2003/BasicSisu/README.md

 ## Project structure

-The **UML class diagram** of our application: `./class-diagram.png`.
+The **UML class diagram** of our application: `./class-diagram.jpg`.
 Classes are also documented using javadocs.
 The documentation files are available in `./target/site/apidocs`.

 ## Tests
+We used our self-defined tests to test all the functions of the key classes `Student` and classes in package `fi.tuni.prog3.sisu.modules`.